Truck or SUV: What’s the Best Family Vehicle?

 Sport utility vehicles come in a wide variety of styles (standard or luxury), sizes (extra-small to large or even super), seating arrangements (five to nine passengers), and capabilities (front-wheel drive, rear-wheel drive, all-wheel drive, or 4X4 off-road).
+Many make great daily drivers that are built to accommodate passengers.

 One of the biggest factors in favor of these new SUV models is the wide range of available sizes.
 In terms of handling and parking, small to midsize SUVs are similar to driving a car.
-Larger SUVs are capable of transporting up to nine passengers as well as a substantial amount of baggage.
+Larger SUVs are capable of transporting up to nine passengers as well as a substantial amount of cargo.

 Certain models aren’t off-road capable.
 Even if equipped with all-wheel drive, some SUVs will have lower ground clearance, which prevents off-road excursions.
 Plus, towing and hauling weight capacities are lower than trucks.
-So you’ll need to modify the SUV to tow even a small trailer.
+So you’ll often need to modify the SUV to tow even a small trailer.

 Pickup truck breakdown

 Besides hauling furniture and dirt, another place a truck outshines an SUV is towing.
-Trailer hitch and wiring are standard on most trucks and additional “towing packages” can provide extra towing capacity.
+Trailer hitch and wiring are standard on most trucks, and additional towing packages can provide extra towing capacity.

 Do you like all of the extras and add-ons?
 Trucks are some of the most customizable vehicles available.
 You can install lift kits and larger tires to enhance off-road capability.
 Or, if you don’t want a project, some trucks come standard with built-in off-road prowess.
 Truck bed toppers are a great option for a larger, weatherproof cargo area.